oerjanberger/semester-project-2/README.md

 To run the app locally:

-- Add the extension "Live server"
+- Add the extension `Live server`
-- Right click "index.html" and choose "open with Live server"
+- Right click `index.html` and choose `open with Live server`

+This is the login credentials for this assignment:

+- username: admin@admin.com
+- password: Pass1234

 ## Contributing